 Ammolite (2013) This simple post about a gemstone that has been officially adopted by the City of Lethbridge and the Province of Alberta has been read by an astonishing 4583 viewers.
 Go figure.

-The top five also feature posts about Chauvet Cave art, the Orient Express and Roses wild and tame, and one light bit of humour on the terminology of street signs British and Canadian.
+The top five posts also feature Chauvet Cave art, the Orient Express and Roses wild and tame, and a light bit of humour on the terminology of street signs, British and Canadian.

 No idea what the above info tells me.
 Should I press on?
 Are my thoughts worth sharing?
 Am I learning?
-Anyway, I think I'll celebrate the five year effort by taking tomorrow off.
+For now, I think I'll celebrate the five year effort by taking tomorrow off.
 Maybe.
 And then I may turn to waterfalls, or Canadian River Systems for inspiration.